-On January 24, 2012 the Company appointed this new director, Mr. Howard Coates, P.Geo., as Vice-President (Exploration) and entered into a Consulting Services Agreement.
-On April 18, 2012, Mr. Ing Eduardo Mendl, a new independent board member, was appointed in order to strengthen the Company's board, as well as to meet certain regulatory requirements.
+On January 24, 2012 the Company appointed Mr. Howard Coates, P.Geo. as a director and subsequently appointed him as Vice-President (Exploration) and entered into a Consulting Services Agreement.
+On April 18, 2012, Mr. Eduardo Mendl, a new independent board member, was appointed in order to strengthen the Company's board, as well as to meet certain regulatory requirements.

-As a result, the Board members as of the date of this MD&A are Diego Eduardo Perazzo (Chairman), Carlos Alberto Massa (President and Chief Executive Officer), Alberto Francisco Orcoyen, Scott White, Howard Coates (Vice-President (Exploration) and Eduardo Mendl.
+As a result, the Board members as of the date of this MD&A are Diego Eduardo Perazzo (Chairman), Carlos Alberto Massa (President and Chief Executive Officer), Alberto Francisco Orcoyen, Scott White, Howard Coates Vice-President (Exploration) and Eduardo Mendl.
 As of the date of this MD&A, Mr. Orcoyen and Mr. Mendl are independent directors, and together with Mr. White, form the Company's audit committee.